 - One in five women will be a victim of rape or attempted rape in her lifetime, and at least one in three will experience physical, mental or sexual abuse.
 These high rates of violence hinder women’s access to education, ability to work, participation in public life, freedom to make choices, or to exercise sexual and reproductive rights

-- Across the world, on average, only 16% of elected politicians are women
+- Around the world, on average, only 16% of elected politicians are women

-- Laws that promote gender equality are often not applied
+- Laws that promote gender equality are often not enforced

-We support and facilitate women’s leadership in partner organizations and communities that address the root causes of local poverty, helping women and men gain more secure incomes, greater access to water, basic healthcare and education, and address barriers to development such as a lack of opportunities for women and girls and gender-based violence.
+We support and facilitate women’s leadership in partner organizations and communities that: address the root causes of local poverty; help women and men gain more secure incomes, greater access to water, basic healthcare and education, and address barriers to development.

 Women are often the most at risk in emergencies and conflicts.
-Oxfam Canada delivers immediate life-saving assistance to all people affected by natural disasters or conflict, while ensuring that women’s rights are taken into account.
+Oxfam Canada delivers immediate life-saving assistance to all people affected by natural disasters or conflict, while working to ensure that women’s rights are taken into account.
 We put women at the centre of reconstruction, and in efforts to build resilience to future disasters.

-Oxfam Canada is an affiliate of the international Oxfam Confederation, formed in 1995 by 17 independent non-governmental organizations around the world that wanted to work together for greater global impact to reduce poverty and injustice.
+Oxfam Canada is an affiliate of the international Oxfam Confederation, formed in 1995 by 17 independent non-governmental organizations around the world working together for greater global impact to reduce poverty and injustice.
 The name “Oxfam” comes from the Oxford Committee for Famine Relief, founded in Britain in 1942 to campaign for supplies to be sent through an allied naval blockade to starving women and children in enemy-occupied Greece during World War II.

 Our modern-day organization faces new challenges.
-We’re heartened to see some dramatic improvements in global poverty: Within the last two decades, 660 million people have risen out of poverty, and average real incomes in developing countries have doubled.
+We’re heartened to see some dramatic improvements in global poverty levels: Within the last two decades, 660 million people have risen out of poverty, and average real incomes in developing countries have doubled.
 But the divide between the rich and the poor has grown significantly.
-Even in Canada, the gap is widening between rich and poor, with those with incomes in the top 10 per cent seeing their median net worth grow by 42 per cent between 2005-12 while those with incomes in the bottom 10 per cent saw theirs shrink by 150 per cent in that same period (Source: Broadbent Institute, 2014).
+Even in Canada, the gap is widening between rich and poor, with those with incomes in the top 10 per cent seeing their median net worth grow by 42 per cent between 2005-12 while those with incomes in the bottom 10 per cent saw their net worth shrink by 150 per cent in that same period (Source: Broadbent Institute, 2014).

 High-income countries have average incomes that are more than 70 times those of low-income countries.
 One of the most serious and pervasive forms of inequality is discrimination against women and girls, who do 60 per cent of the world’s work but earn only 10 per cent of the world’s income (Source: United Nations Development Program).

 Inequality keeps poor people poor and powerless, and weakens the capacity of economic growth to eradicate poverty.
-Systematic exclusion and discrimination create deep social problems such as youth unemployment, and deny people dignity and voice.
+Systematic exclusion and discrimination create deep social problems and deny people dignity and voice.
 That in turn deepens social frustration and the likelihood of conflict.
 Get involved in Oxfam’s global initiative against inequality – click here for more information on the Even It Up campaign.

-Through the support of more than 50,000 funders and donors across Canada, Oxfam Canada raised $23.4 million in 2013-14 for its work in five of the most impoverished regions of the world Read our most recent annual report here.
-We are grateful for the ongoing support of the Government of Canada for our work, and for the generous donations from individuals, organizations, unions, foundations and businesses whose contributions make our work possible.
+Through the support of more than 50,000 funders and donors across Canada, Oxfam Canada raised $23.4 million in 2013-14 for our work in five of the most impoverished regions of the world.
+Read our most recent annual report here.
+We are grateful for the ongoing support of the Government of Canada and for the generous donations from individuals, organizations, unions, foundations and businesses whose contributions make our work possible.

 Millions of people in 97 countries are reached through Oxfam’s work around the world.
 Globally, we raise more than $350 million annually.
 Click here to link to the web sites of other Oxfam affiliates around the world.